 Programs for Children & Schools

-The Adopt-a-School program is the Albany Symphony's flagship education program that helps to introduce students in area elementary schools to the world of classical music and the instruments of the orchestra by bringing the musicians and their instruments to the classroom.
+The Symphony in Our Schools program is the Albany Symphony's flagship education program that helps to introduce students in area elementary schools to the world of classical music and the instruments of the orchestra by bringing the musicians and their instruments to the classroom.
 At each visit students explore science, math, language arts, and musical concepts by learning about each instrument.

 The Albany Symphony's "Tiny Tots" series has thrilled preschool audiences for over 20 years.
 Geared for children between the ages of three and seven, these repertoire concerts take place twice each morning during a week in May.
 The series provides children from area nursery schools, pre-schools, and day-care centers with a perfect introduction to classical music.
 Our expectation-and indeed, our experience- is that children "graduate" from Tiny Tots to Sunday Symphonies and, bring orchestral music into their daily life.
 Each year, Tiny Tots reaches approximately 3,000 children and is generously supported by Vanguard, Albany Symphony's volunteer organization.